-This is where the conversations revolving around insider threats must be taken seriously.
-Many companies think breaches come from the outside when the most exposed parts of your business are accessible by employees.
+This is why insider threats must be taken seriously.
+Many companies think breaches come from the outside when the most exposed parts of your business are accessible to employees.

-We can’t rule out the simple challenge, boredom, or notoriety as a motivator.
-Sometimes hackers break into systems because they want to, because they can, and because they want to brag about it afterward.
-Many hackers like a challenge and, sometimes, breaching your networks, assets, and systems are the perfect cure to a boring afternoon.
+Sometimes hackers break into systems because they want to or because they can, and because they want to brag about it afterward.
+Many hackers like a challenge and, sometimes, breaching your networks, assets, and systems are the perfect cure for a boring afternoon.

-If notoriety is what they’re chasing, then you can bet that whatever they break into or shut down gets publicized as far and wide as possible.
-Even if they don’t take anything, the fact that they got in is all it takes to sink the confidence in your brand.
+If notoriety is what they’re chasing, then you can bet that whatever they break into or shut down will get publicized.
+Even if they don’t take anything, the fact that they got in is all it takes to sink confidence in your brand.

-This is especially true in terms of distributed denial of service (DDoS) attacks.
-These kinds of attacks have hit major consumer networks like Xbox Live, PlayStation Network, GitHub, and many others.
+This is especially true regarding distributed denial of service (DDoS) attacks.
+These kinds of attacks have hit major consumer networks such as Xbox Live, PlayStation Network, and GitHub.